Patatone/Network-Measurement-Lab-Homework/README.md

 # Network-Measurement-Lab-Homeworks
-POLIMI - Network Measurement Lab homeworks solution for the A.Y.
+POLIMI - Network Measurement Lab homework solution for the A.Y.
 2021-2022